reecewdoyle/ReeceDoyle_T2A2/README.md

 **The key to building a lucrative career as a Wedding/Functions musician is prepartion and organisation.**

 The Wedding Band API is designed to give a Band Leader fast asscess to all the information they need to compile in the organisation and execution of a Wedding Booking.
-It allows the user to store a database of musicians and their instruments, contact details for booking agents, venue details, a place to build a setlist, and an archieve of songs.
+It allows the user to store a database of musicians and their instruments, contact details for booking agents, venue details, store the invoice number, specifiy the first dance song and aisle song for the wedding.
+You can also specify a band leader through the musician field.

 This saves the musician from digging through a crowded email inbox and looking through badly routed foulders on a computer.